StormCh/homeassistant/blueprints/heating_control_for_btt.md

 ## History

+### Version 0.10.3

+* fixing not closing thermostat if sensor temp is above target temp.
+Set temp tp 5°

 ### Version 0.10.2

 * add temperature set and delay for off if sensor temp is above set thermostat temp